 - Count how many objects in each category and record the number on a paper.

-Geoboards are an excellent hands-on manipulative tool for discovering the concepts of shapes, angles, measurement, area, and perimeter.
-Be sure to give the children time to play with the geoboards and elastics before trying to use them for a formal lesson.
+Geoboards are an excellent hands-on manipulative tool to help children discover the concepts of shapes, angles, measurement, area, and perimeter.
+Give students plenty of time to play with the geoboards and elastic bands before trying to use them for a formal lesson.

-Give each child a geoboard and a large elastic band and a picture of a square and have the students try and make one on with their elastic and geoboard.
+Give each child a geoboard, a large elastic band and a picture of a square.
+Have the students try to make a square with their elastic and geoboard.
+Demonstrate first.

 Don’t assume that this is easy for all students, some need you to guide their hands to begin with.
 Do this activity with various shapes and teach vocabulary, such as triangle, square, rectangle, corners and sides as the children form the shapes.

 Give children dotted paper (same number of dots as geoboard) with shapes drawn on them.
-With this kindergarten activity the students try and reproduce the pictures.
+With this kindergarten activity the students try to reproduce the pictures.

 More geometry & spatial sense kindergarten activities

-- Copy 3D shapes - Give students materials such as blocks or modeling clay and have them recreate an object, such as a tissue box.
+- Copy 3D shapes by providing students with materials such as blocks or modeling clay and having them recreate an object, such as a tissue box.

 - Cover designs with pattern blocks

-- Left & right games and activities - Hokey Pokey
+- Play left & right games and activities – Hokey Pokey

-- Have sets of cut out laminated shapes in various colors and sizes.
+- Have sets of cut out laminated shapes in various colours and sizes.

-- Use them in small groups and ask students to choose a small blue square, then have another choose a large red square.
+- Use them in small groups.
+Ask students to choose a small blue square, then have another choose a large red square.

-- Have the students take turns asking a partner to choose certain shapes so they will have practice using geometric vocabulary.
+- Students take turns asking a partner to choose certain shapes so they will have practice using geometric vocabulary.